AugustusHuang/jsimple/IR.md

 a RISC-like binary code structure to IR.

 ## Format
-The whole IR of a javascript input will be a linear array of form `(operator operand1 operand2 operand3)`, here the number of arguments vary from 0 to 3.
+The whole IR of a javascript input will be a list of form `(operator operand1 operand2 operand3)`, here the number of arguments vary from 0 to 3.
+Every form should be called a **node**.
+A node structure will be made (I borrow this name from **CMUCL**).

+## Virtual machine
+The IR will be assumed to run on a Lisp virtual machine.
+It has a linear memory and the unit objects will be nodes.